20 Traveller reviews from Holiday Watchdog

 "My husband and I spent three weeks traveling in Spain and were fortunate to have stayed in a variety of nice hotels and B&Bs.
 But the Carmen de la Alcubilla was the one experience we both agreed could not have been improved upon.
 I can't think of enough good things to say...
 The decor is simple, tasteful and everything is impeccably clean.
 The proprietor, Manuel, is knowledgeable and friendly.
 The location, walking distance to the Alhambra, can't be beat and the views from the patio are lovely."

-- Travel date: Fri 1st of February 2008
+- Travel date: 1st February 2008

 "My wife and I stayed 4 nights at the Carmen in November and had a fantastic stay.
 As previous reviewers have said, Manuel and Paula are the perfect hosts and full of suggestions for places to visit and places to eat.
 We will definitely stay here again on our next trip to Granada."

-- Travel date: Mon 3rd of December 2007
+- Travel date: 3rd December 2007

 Wonderful Stay at the Carmen